 - The task and its execution to become part of the case record and to be reviewable at any time

 - Flexibility to handle any process / case situation, due to the tasks being defined individually

 Workflow Based Process Management

-Premium and Enterprise offers can include a full-blown workflow module tailored to pharmacovigilance needs.
+Full-blown workflow module tailored to pharmacovigilance needs.